HackerDaGreat57/3dOS_gitea/README.md

 <img src="./assets/readme/hzdms1.svg">

 ### How the compression algorithm works (how a block gets compressed)
 The "File" links show what the data looks like at the completion of each step.
+(This data will not be written to disk in the real program; it will be retained in memory.)
 1. [File](./assets/readme/stage1) | Convert the raw data of the block to hexadecimal form (AKA get a hex dump of the block).
 Store it in memory (it will be about 2 KiB in hex form.)
-2. Convert the hex-dump of the block into base-10 decimal form.
-Store the result in memory.
+2. [File](./assets/readme/stage2) | Convert the hex-dump of the block into base-10 decimal form.
+Store the result in memory (~3KiB).
+3. The hard part

+(The above text is being worked on.
+I am conducting early testing with the program.)